-Eating a fresh, nutritionally balanced diet can help you to maintain your energy and keep you feeling good during and after treatment for melanoma
+Eating a fresh, nutritionally balanced diet can help you to maintain your energy and keep you feeling good during and after treatment for melanoma.

 If you're receiving immunotherapy, having a healthy diet may also help to enhance the way your treatment works.
 There is increasing evidence of a link between our immune systems and the microorganisms in our gut.
 Studies have shown that a healthy diet can impact our gut microorganisms and thereby improve the activity of immunotherapy.
+There is also increasing evidence that a healthy diet can reduce the side effects of immunotherapy.